apache/cordova-docs/docs/en/edge/guide/platforms/android/webview.md

                 cwv.loadUrl(Config.getStartUrl());
             }

-If you use the camera, you should also implement this:
+1. If the application needs to use the camera, implement the
+   following:

         @Override
         public void setActivityResultCallback(CordovaPlugin plugin) {